Forgiveness is something that, when you do it, you free yourself to move on…OR NOT!

 What are the negative consequences of abuse in adult life

-Something that once served the child as a defence essential to survival becomes a major obstacle in adulthood.
+Something that once served the child as a defence essential to survival, becomes a major obstacle in adulthood.
 Adults no longer need parental love and care.
 As an adult, they can take care of themselves.
 They can establish friendly and intimate relationships.
 However, those people deprived of parental love during childhood are often still eager to stay around their elderly parents, even being dependent on them.

-“If I am going to improve love and respect them enough, take good care by being always available, then maybe one day my parents will finally notice me, maybe even apologise for wrongdoing all these years.”
+“If I am going to improve love and respect them enough, take good care by being always available, then maybe one day my parents will finally notice me, maybe even apologize for wrongdoing all these years.”

 It would sound something like this:

 “I’m sad that my parents couldn’t love me.
 They never really wanted me.
 They deprive me of loving feelings, abuse and abandon.
 I’m angry at my mom for never protecting me.
-I feel disgusted at my father for beating me.
+I feel disgusted at my father for beating and sexually abusing me.
 I didn’t have any parents; in an emotional sense, I was an orphan.
 I was only worth as much as my achievements were.
 For my parents, I was just a tool.”

 First, you will have to admit yourself that an indescribable injustice has happened to you.
 Allow yourself to grieve as you never had the parents which every child deserves.
 Lastly, learn have to live with emptiness and unfulfilled longings.

 This sincereness demands tremendous courage; however, it also is the great assistance and helper for letting go.
 And if you accept that with all your heart, mind and soul…than, you will have all the power and excess of energy to take better care of yourself and strive for happiness and unconditional love.
-And maybe the most important to finally stop the intergenerational transmission of trauma.
+And maybe the most important to finally stop the inter-generational transmission of trauma.